The marketplace business model guide

 What is the marketplace model?

-Airbnb, Etsy, Upwork, and Uber are all successful examples of the marketplace model.
+Airbnb, Etsy, Upwork, and Uber are all successful examples of businesses operating with the marketplace model.

 Marketplace platforms typically don't own their own inventory: Airbnb doesn't own hotels or apartments, and Upwork doesn't have hundreds of thousands of talent on its payroll.
 Instead, they make money by helping buyers and sellers meet and transact.